 Category: Poor Academic Judgement Academic Misconduct Indicators Procedure Penalty Considerations Poor Academic Judgment The Panel in this case, perceives that the academic misconduct is the result of a genuine lack of understanding of good academic practice and convention.
-These will include the following: • Plagiarism is on an insignificant scale (for e.g. a single source demonstrates an overall 6% rather than the 5%); • Student is a level 4 student; • Student is new to the College; • Student is new to UK academic culture; • The student has unintentionally reproduced an existing Student is Issued a Notice to Improve by Academic Administration informed by the recommendation of the investigator; The Notice to Improve is not a formal notification of academic misconduct but rather a support system to enable a student to achieve.
-The Notice to improve will need to indicate the necessary actions The student is required to attend any of the following: a referencing workshop, paraphrasing workshop, the result of the following: a referencing workshop, are search workshop, are search workshop, are academic skills or any other support available.
+These will include the following: Plagiarism is on an insignificant scale (for e.g. a single source demonstrates an overall 6% rather than the 5%); Student is a level 4 student; Student is new to the College; Student is new to UK academic culture; The student has unintentionally reproduced an existing concept or idea due to poor understanding of academic writing practices; Scattered sentences or bits of sentences copied without acknowledging the source; Weak paraphrasing; Failure to adequately reference sources including incomplete or incorrect bibliographies, footnotes and /or quotations.
+Student is Issued a Notice to Improve by Academic Administration informed by the recommendation of the investigator; The Notice to Improve is not a formal notification of academic misconduct but rather a support system to enable a student to achieve.
+The Notice to improve will need to indicate the necessary actions the student needs to take.
+Notice to improve doesn't need to be approved by the AMP.
+The student is issued a Notice to Improve; The student is required to attend any of the following: a referencing workshop, paraphrasing workshop, drop-in session for academic skills or any other support available.
 Original grade may stand if the student complies with recommendations.
 Academic regulations need to be considered when assessing student profiles, I.e., considerations regarding resubmission/retake of module need to be in alignment with regulations of the programme.